rjbohlender/CAPER/README.md

 This is the default allowed set of variant types and functions for the BURDEN test.
 Removing the SPDA line would result in all variants labelled as splicing donor / acceptor being removed.

+## Testability ##

+We compare the score of the most extreme phenotype distribution against the distribution of permuted statistics for methods without an analytical p-value.
+The testability of this gene is then determined based upon the achievable p-value for the gene.